 Deadlifts hit a number of muscles in the upper body as well.
 Better known as “the lats,” this muscle is key to developing a wide back.
 During deadlifts, the lats are engaged and act more as stabilizing muscles than prime movers.

 LOWER BACK AND ERECTOR SPINAE

-As I’ll discuss below, the first part of the deadlift is a fantastic leg movement, but it’s the second part of the pull that is a great back movement.
+As I’ll discuss below, the first part of the traditional deadlift is a fantastic leg movement, but it’s the second part of the pull that is a great back movement.

 You’re not going to build six-pack abs with deadlifts, but you’ll certainly see a difference in core strength.

 When you deadlift, you’re directly activating the entire core – abdominal muscles, obliques, lower back, and glutes.
 The abs are there to support your lower back, ensuring you maintain proper form and posture.